-Please note: these costs may vary slightly depending on vets.
+Please note these costs may vary slightly depending on vets.
 They are an indication only.

 Stonghold worming/flea treatment 10 euros

-Final vet check prior to travel 20 euros
+Final vet check prior to travel - check chip 20 euros

-Son Xotano Kennels & Cattery 9 euros a day for the first three weeks, 8 euros a day after.
-Email Jenifer at Includes food and boarding in individual chalets.
+Son Xotano Kennels & Cattery Email Jenifer at firstname.lastname@example.org to get an up to date price for lodging.
+Lodging includes food and boarding in individual chalets.

 Flying within Europe

 It is much easier to transport an animal within Europe than to the UK.
 Please check with your airline.
-Cats can be transported in the cabin, in an appropriate sized carrier.
+Cats can be transported in the cabin within Europe, in an appropriate sized carrier.
 They will still need to travel with a Passport and have the necessary microchip and vaccinations.
-Please speak the vet about the rabies vaccination.
+Please speak the vet about the rabies vaccination and passport.